-Nouns occupy a fundamental place in the lexical structure of every language, functioning as the core category through which human beings conceptualize and categorize the world around them.
-Within this lexical layer, proper nouns hold a particularly significant role.
+Nouns occupy a fundamental place in the lexical structure of every language, functioning as the core category through which humans conceptualize and categorize the world around them.
+Within this lexical layer, proper nouns play a particularly significant role.
 Unlike common nouns, which can be translated across languages and denote general classes of objects or concepts, proper nouns are inherently unique and retain their form across linguistic boundaries.
 For instance, while the word person may be rendered differently in English, Uzbek, or Indonesian, the proper name Anna remains phonetically stable across these languages (Ismatov, 2024; Nazarova, 2022).
-This phenomenon underlines the special role of proper nouns, particularly anthroponyms, in the preservation of identity and cultural heritage.
-The study of proper nouns, and anthroponyms in particular, is not only scientifically valuable but also practically significant.
-From the moment a child is born, society bestows upon them a personal name, embedding them within a cultural and linguistic system that will shape their social identity.
-A name is not simply a label; it is a marker of individuality, a vehicle of cultural memory, and a carrier of historical, geographical, and even spiritual information.
-Consequently, the study of anthroponyms provides insights not only into linguistic systems but also into the socio-cultural contexts from which they emerge (Khudayberganova, Mukimova, & Karimova, 2023; Tokhtabaeva, 1984).
+This phenomenon underscores the special role of proper nouns, particularly anthroponyms, in preserving identity and cultural heritage.
+The study of proper nouns, and anthroponyms in particular, is both scientifically valuable and practically significant.
+From the moment a child is born, society bestows a personal name upon them, embedding them within a cultural and linguistic system that shapes their social identity.
+A name is not simply a label; it is a marker of individuality, a vehicle of cultural memory, and a carrier of historical, geographical, and spiritual information.
+Consequently, the study of anthroponyms provides insights into the linguistic systems and socio-cultural contexts from which they emerge (Khudayberganova, Mukimova, & Karimova, 2023; Tokhtabaeva, 1984).

-The systematic study of personal names belongs to the field of anthroponymy, a subdiscipline of onomastics.
-Onomastics itself investigates the origins, structure, and functions of names, encompassing anthroponyms (personal names), toponyms (place names), and zoonyms (animal names), among others.
-Within this framework, anthroponymy specifically focuses on personal naming systems, examining how names arise, evolve, and function across different societies.
-The scope of anthroponymy includes not only individual first names but also surnames, nicknames, pseudonyms, and patronymics, as well as culturally specific naming conventions.
+The systematic study of personal names belongs to the field of anthroponymy, a sub-discipline of onomastics.
+Onomastics investigates the origins, structure, and functions of names, encompassing anthroponyms (personal names), toponyms (place names), and zoonyms (animal names), among others.
+Within this framework, anthroponymy specifically focuses on personal naming systems and examines how names arise, evolve, and function across different societies.
+The scope of anthroponymy includes not only individual first names but also surnames, nicknames, pseudonyms, and patronymics, as well as culturally specific naming conventions in general.
 E. Begmatov, a key figure in Uzbek linguistics, emphasized that anthroponymy reflects the dynamic interplay between linguistic forms and social realities.
-According to him, anthroponymic systems are not static; they are influenced by historical events, cultural exchanges, and political changes.
-For instance, during the Soviet era, Russian-style surnames and patronymics were officially imposed in Uzbekistan, reshaping the traditional anthroponymic landscape.
-This illustrates how names serve as a mirror of socio-political contexts and cultural integration (Komiljonovna, 2022; Toʻxtasinov, 2017; Uralova, 2021).
+According to him, anthroponymic systems are not static; they are influenced by historical events, cultural exchanges and political changes.
+For instance, during the Soviet era, Russian-style surnames and patronymics were officially imposed in Uzbekistan, reshaping the traditional anthroponymic landscape (Khaitovna, 2025).
+This illustrates how names serve as a mirror of sociopolitical contexts and cultural integration (Komiljonovna, 2022; Toʻxtasinov, 2017; Uralova, 2021).

-Similarly, British anthropologist Sir Raymond Firth argued that assigning a name is more than a linguistic act; it is a symbolic process that confers existence and identity upon an individual.
+Similarly, British anthropologist Sir Raymond Firth argued that assigning a name is more than a linguistic act; it is a symbolic process that confers existence and identity on an individual.
 In his view, names are not arbitrary labels but essential components of personal and social identity, shaping how individuals are perceived by others and how they perceive themselves.
-The universality of naming is accompanied by profound cultural diversity in naming practices.
-In Uzbek society, for example, names often reflect kinship relations, ancestral heritage, and religious influences.
-Traditional naming conventions include suffixes such as qizi ("daughter of") or oʻgʻli ("son of"), linking individuals to their family lineage.
+The universality of naming is accompanied by profound cultural diversity in the naming practices.
+In Uzbek society, for example, names often reflect kinship relations, ancestral heritage, and religious beliefs.
+Traditional naming conventions include suffixes such as qizi ("daughter of") or oʻgʻli ("son of"), which link individuals to their family lineage.
 Arabic influences introduced names with religious and spiritual connotations, while Soviet policies in the twentieth century introduced Russian-style surnames.
 Each layer of naming practice reflects a different historical and cultural influence, collectively forming a rich and complex anthroponymic system (Rofiyevna, 2025; Urubaevna, 2010).